FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 However, sometimes it is required that you conduct a simultaneous closing - or double closing - in which you settle the initial contract purchase and then resell the property to the fix-and-flip or rental property investor.

 You’ve put in a lot of hard work.
-Now is the time that you get to close the deal and collect the assignment fee you earned.
+Now is the time you get to close the deal and collect the assignment fee you earned.
 Whether it be an assigned closing or you have two closings, you now get paid for all the hard work and effort you put into the transaction.

-Is Wholesaling Houses Legal In Florida?
+Is Wholesaling Real Estate Legal In Florida?

 Yes, wholesaling houses is perfectly legal in the Sunshine State.
 Florida, like many other states, does not require wholesalers to have a real estate license as long as they follow the established guidelines when wholesaling Florida real estate.